-Dr. Benet is director and principal investigator of the laboratory.
-He is an expert in surgical research, 3D photography, surgical simulation, minimal impact neurosurgical research, and neurosurgical anatomy.
-Dr. Benet oversees the activity of the laboratory directly, directs the laboratory meetings, and coaches the research fellows.
+Dr. Rodriguez is the director and principal investigator of the laboratory.
+He is a Neurosurgeon with particular skills in neurovascular, white matter and skull base neuroanatomy.
+He is trained in creating 3D anatomical volumetric models and virtual neurosurgical simulations.
+Dr. Rodriguez Rubio oversees the activity of the laboratory and coaches the research fellows.

 Dr. El-Sayed is co-director of the laboratory.
 He is the Co-Director of the UCSF Center for Minimally Invasive Skull Base Surgery and a recognized and respected skull base surgeon.
 He is fellowship trained in Head and Neck Oncologic Surgery.
 Dr. El-Sayed is a senior faculty member and oversees endoscopic endonasal skull base research projects of the laboratory.